Kaja1301/Clash-Of-Clans-Builder-Base-Script/README.md

 Press Control K to start the script, it will run for a bit then stop so that when your storages are full it doesn't still run Press Control E to stop the script at any Point

-Crédit to the original creator (I added a bunch of stuff and will add more in the future): https://github.com/dummyrock/ClashOfClansBuilderBaseLootMacro
+Credit to the original creator (I added a bunch of stuff and will add more in the future): https://github.com/dummyrock/ClashOfClansBuilderBaseLootMacro

 I DO NOT TAKE RESPONSIBILITY FOR YOU GETTING BANNED AS THIS IS AGAINST THE TOS OF CLASH OF CLANS